raspberrypi/documentation/linux/kernel/updating.md

 sudo apt install --reinstall raspberrypi-bootloader raspberrypi-kernel
 ```

-Note that this will install the latest version of the kernel, bootloader and firmware which is available from the package repository, which may not be the same version which you were running before you ran `rpi-update`.
+Note that this will install the latest stable version of the kernel, bootloader and firmware which is available from the package repository, which may not be the same version which you were running before you ran `rpi-update`.